17 Reasons Why Walmart Bikes Are Only for Kids

 That’s why when you roll your bike out of a proper bike shop, it tends to work.
 Department store bikes by contrast will tend to be poorly assembled and sometimes start to fall apart pretty promptly.

-This will more than likely be the case if you are just starting out with riding, and you don’t want to spend a small fortune on a bike if you’re still unsure if bicycling is for you.
+This will more than likely be the case if you are just starting with riding, and you don’t want to spend a small fortune on a bike if you’re still unsure if bicycling is for you.
 Buying your average cheap Walmart bike isn’t going to help you.
-Shopping the bike aisle in Walmart is only going to make you less likely to stick at it.
-Sure, it seems like saving $$$ on a sport you’re not even totally 100% committed to yet might seem like the rational logical choice, but the decision to go cheap is going to go against you.
+Sure, it seems like saving $$$ on a sport you’re not even totally 100% committed to yet might seem like the rational logical choice.
+But the decision to go cheap is going to go against you.

 Go hire a bike for the day instead, or try taking one for a proper test ride.
 You’ll thank me afterward.
 You know what here’s an even better idea.
-Go take a decent bike for a test ride, and then go sit on a cheap department store bike, and see if you can tell the difference.
+Go take a decent bike for a test ride, and then go sit on a cheap department store bike.
+Then tell me what difference did you feel?

 8. Quality Bicycles Are Worth Repairing